RHCE 9.0 Practice Exam: Creating and Using an Ansible Role for Apache Deployment

 π Article Overview

-This tutorial is designed for RHCE 9.0 certification candidates and explains how to create and use an Ansible role to deploy Apache (httpd
+This tutorial is designed for RHCE 9.0 certification candidates and explains how to create and use an Ansible role to deploy Apache (httpd) on managed nodes.

 π‘ What You Will Learn: